 Can we benefit from mediation?

-IMPORTANT: If you are a victim of conjugal violence, we suggest you speak with a social worker or a lawyer before considering mediation.
+If you are a victim of domestic violence, we suggest that you contact specialized organizations or a lawyer before considering mediation.